-Dairy Flooring – Solutions For Dairy And Milk Industry
+Dairy Flooring – Solutions For the Dairy And Milk Industry

 Dairy and cheese facilities have harsh conditions for flooring.
 These include thermal shock, heavy impact, corrosion, damp conditions, and traffic.
 Most dairy floorings are seamless urethane cement developed for the dairy industry.

-As a matter of fact, the application process requires large experience.
-As an example, DUOMIT has over 15 years of food-grade flooring experience in food processing plants.
+The application process requires large experience.
+For example, DUOMIT has over 15 years of food-grade flooring experience in food processing plants.
 In addition, our competency includes specification assistance, expert consulting, application, and an exclusive warranty!

 Urethane industrial flooring excels in typical dairy conditions, including thermal shock and thermal cycling, mechanical abuse from punishing impact and traffic, and the heavy impact of chemicals, including sanitizing bacterial attack and wet conditions.

 Repairing and renovating existing flooring

-In fact, there’s a short range of products that can renovate significantly damaged or degraded floors in dairies and milk processing facilities.
+A short range of products can renovate significantly damaged or degraded floors in dairies and milk processing facilities.

 For renovation purposes, the Dur-A-Flex system can work together to strengthen systems and repair products.
 These will enable the facility to return to its original project condition before applying a new floor.

 To reduce construction time, cementitious urethane installation can start on new concrete within 3-5 days (depending on temperature), keeping production downtime to a minimum.

 Dairy Flooring material options